DBKAD1/anddigital-test/readme.md

 * Run the Web API from Visual Studio by hitting the F5 key on your keyboard or using the run button.
 * Set it up as a Web Application in any Web Server of your choice.
-* Ensure the MockData folder is present in the rot folder of the web site.
+* Ensure the MockData folder is present in the rot folder of the website.

 ## <a name="testing"></a>Testing